device-hackers/swipe-up/README.md

-swipeUp.disable()          //This and next one allows to control operational mode of SwipeUp, so you have swipeUp.enable()           //ability to "turn-on" and "off" SwipeUp functioning according to your needs
+swipeUp.disable()          //This and next one allows to control operational mode of SwipeUp, so you have swipeUp.enable()           //ability to "turn-on" and "off" SwipeUp functioning according to your needs swipeUp.appliedOptions     //Returns options JSON-object which has been applied by Swipe Up after merging
+                           //all sources (default, constructor, URL)

 swipeUp.showDebugWidget()  //As it sounds - you can trigger debug widget appearing via API, swipeUp.hideDebugWidget()  //but it can be also displayed via case insensitive URL param "debugInSwipeUp",